KILTprotocol/docs/docs/participate/01_staking/01_become_a_collator/03_setup_node.md

 You can configure where to store the session keys using the `--keystore-path` option.
 Since the collator will collate only for the parachain, there is no need to add this to the relaychain part of the command.

-### Storage Root Error

-Due to issues with the current implementation of the caching logic, it is recommended to reduce the cache size.
-Otherwise the node might get blacklisted by other peers and ultimately disconnected from the p2p network.
-This leads to a longer block time and a loss of rewards for the collator.

-Throughout this guide, the option `--state-cache-size=1` was added to reduce the cache size to 1 Byte.

 ## Obtain the Node Executable

 <Tabs